 The buggy is a vehicle that is ready to travel the desert dunes without problems.
 The drivers make it very fun and you feel the adrenaline flow!

 Before I got on the buggy I asked what was the best place to sit.
 I was told that if I wanted to feel more adrenaline I would sit in front.
 And that’s what I did, I sat in front and at the “door”.
-There was another place in the middle, but in the door it’s cooler!
+There was another place in the middle, but at the door, it’s cooler!
 Especially when the driver turned right.

 - Check out: Best Travel Insurance for your trips